zhaohuic/Docs/docs/Software/math/MATLAB/matlab_local.md

 # Use MATLAB on NJIT HPC

+!!! warning

+    Please note that the following instructions are applicatible for Lochness only.
+We will soon update the instructions for Wulver.

 ## Installation steps of MATLAB on local machine
 * Go to [Mathworks Download](https://www.mathworks.com/downloads/) and register with your NJIT email address.
 * Select the **R2022a** version to download.